-After posting photos from the Nicholas Sparks tearjerker novel-turned-movie Nights in Rodanthe, requests came pouring in for The Notebook.
-I don’t know why I hadn’t thought of featuring this movie before, because it has three great old houses to look at: Allie’s, Noah’s, and the old plantation house that served as the nursing home.
-Let’s take a look!
+The Nicholas Sparks tear-jerker The Notebook has some great old houses to look at: Allie’s, Noah’s, and the old plantation house that served as the nursing home.
+Let’s take a closer look at all three.

 Allie’s Family’s Summer Home:

 Boone Hall Plantation served as Allie’s family’s summer home.
 The antebellum mansion is located in South Carolina near Charleston and has the distinction of being one of America’s oldest working plantations, growing and producing crops for over 320 years.
 The house itself dates to the early 20th century.